 Many questions remain about the most appropriate ways to ensure that ACOs provide high-quality services at a reduced cost.
-Some analysts believe that ACOs may exacerbate a growing trend toward consolidation among provider groups, which can potentially lead to higher prices for medical services by reducing competition and in turn generating higher costs for private and public insurers.
-Higher costs could negate the savings from ACOs’ greater efficiency.
+Some analysts believe that ACOs may exacerbate a growing trend toward consolidation among provider groups, which can potentially lead to higher prices for medical services by reducing competition and in turn, generating higher costs for private and public insurers.
+Higher costs could negate potential savings from ACOs’ gains in efficiency.

-Possible responses that address this concern include stronger antitrust regulation and enforcement, implementation of all-payer rate systems, effective monitoring of quality metrics, and proper oversight.
-(See this chapter’s section Keeping Health Care Spending on a Sustainable Path—Antitrust.)
+Possible responses that address this concern include stronger antitrust regulation and enforcement, effective monitoring of quality metrics, and proper oversight (see also this chapter’s section on Antitrust in Health Care).

 To date, research evidence is lacking as to whether medical homes consistently improve outcomes and lower costs and, if so, which specific features bring about these changes.